-The UK winner of the EU Prize for Literature 2019; a Waterstones Paperback of the Year; shortlisted for the New Angle Prize for Literature 2019
+Winner of the EU Prize for Literature 2019; a Waterstones Paperback of the Year; shortlisted for the New Angle Prize for Literature 2019

 ‘Melissa Harrison’s All Among the Barley is an incredible evocation of one particular corner of rural England in the 1930s.
 Powerful and subtle and richly detailed, this is a book that inhabits its territory, knows its people, and follows its own haunting logic.
 Some of the great themes of English life are tackled here – class division, the patriarchy, folklore and psychosis, creeping fascism – but rather than being simply ticked off they are instead woven into the narrative with great subtlety and beauty.
 I’ve been following Melissa Harrison’s work with interest for some time now, and with this novel she’s done what I’ve long suspected she would: she’s written a masterpiece.’ – Jon McGregor, author of Reservoir 13